 - We wanted to go client side for a better user experience.

-We’re comfortable with the deprecation of the JSF app because we’ve finished porting the essential features to Web UI (Content capture and export, Workflows, Search, Renditions, Publishing, Discussions, Annotations, Preview) as well as many of the small details that have made the JSF app beneficial to us.
+We’re comfortable with the deprecation of the JSF app because we’ve finished porting the essential features to Web UI (Content capture and export, content management workflows, Search, Renditions, Publishing, Discussions, Annotations, Preview) as well as many of the small details that have made the JSF app beneficial to us.
 We invested more than 10 years of development into the JSF app, and we fully intend to keep many of its “secret configuration tricks” for a while still, but on the other hand, we’ve been adding many new features exclusively on top of Web UI during the past few years while the JSF app’s feature scope remained frozen.

 What does deprecated exactly mean?